King Edward's School, Witley: Houses

-There are six senior Houses in total, four male and two female.
+There are seven senior Houses in total, four male, two female and one mixed house.
 The Houses at the School are paired, and, in the case of the senior pupils, conjoined in the centre of the buildings.
 This central area allows the boys and girls from the paired Houses to meet in the evenings and during spare time.
 The Lower School pupils board in Queen Mary House (QMH) where there are shared communal areas and separate sleeping quarters.

 The senior Houses were built in the 1970s, and the plans can be seen in the school museum, housed in the History Department.
 Boarders moved into these new buildings in fall 1976 and the inauguration was commemorated by a visit from Queen Elizabeth The Queen Mother.

 The school recently renovated some of the Senior Houses.
 Ridley relocated next to Grafton.

-Ridley's relocation leaves 'Old Ridley' and St Bridget's, a former girls House, empty and work has already begun on re-purposing these houses into a day-and-boarding, mixed house reserved for Upper Sixth pupils due to open in September 2022.
+Ridley's relocation left 'Old Ridley' and St Bridget's empty and in 2021 work began on re-purposing these houses into a day-and-boarding, mixed house reserved for Upper Sixth pupils.
+In October 2022 Jubilee House was officially opened by Alderman Sir Peter Estlin, former Head Boy.

-The houses, in their pairs, are: